lunchbag/hugo-blog/content/posts/new-beginnings.md

 Most people have at least an anchor.
 A job that keeps them in a certain place.
 Family that keeps them within a radius.
 Property or a lease in a particular city.
 Pets with environmental needs.

-Well, I am totally unanchored, thanks to my already nomadic lifestyle and the freedom Lunch Money has afforded me.
+As for me, I am totally unanchored, thanks to my already nomadic lifestyle and the freedom Lunch Money has afforded me.
 It's both exciting and scary at the same time.
 I could literally do anything!
 I could move to Iceland, buy a van, and live in it for a year if I wanted to.
-But, well, despite living spontaneously for the last few years, I've come to realize I don't want to do that anymore.
+But, well, despite living spontaneously and nomadically for the last few years, I've come to realize I'm ready to close that chapter of my life.

 # I moved to Los Angeles.